Aalto Lounge: Description

 Aalto Lounge is a bar along Belmont Street in the district of the same name within southeast Portland's Sunnyside neighborhood.
 Willamette Week has said the bar as a "sleek, midcentury modern vibe" with DJs, cocktails, and a secluded backroom.
 The newspaper's Pete Cottell said the Aalto Lounge has a "sleek, cavernous atmosphere that makes everyone inside look 20 percent sexier".
 Named after Finnish architect and designer Alvar Aalto, the interior has mid-century Scandinavian furnishings.
 Portland Monthly has described the bar as "on the border between dive bar and hipster hangout".

 History

 Owned by Alex and Kate Wood, the bar opened in 2000.
 Closed for several months during the COVID-19 pandemic, Aalto Lounge had socially distanced service inside and on the patio, as of September–October 2020.

 Reception

 Aalto Lounge was included in Willamette Weeks 2016 list of "Portland's Best Patio Bars for Happy Hour".
-Readers ranked Aalto Lounge second place in the Best Date Bar and Best Happy Hour categories in the newspaper's "Best of Portland Readers' Poll 2020".
+Aalto Lounge ranked second in the Best Date Bar and Best Happy Hour categories in the newspaper's 'Best of Portland' readers' poll in 2020.
+It was a runner-up and winner in the Best Happy Hour category in 2022 and 2025, respectively.
 Eater Portlands Alex Frane included the bar in his 2019 overview of the city's "most iconic" cocktails.
 In 2020, the website's Brooke Jackson-Glidden recommended the bar for bachelorette parties.